Alternatively titled “THE ONLY CHICKEN RECIPE YOU WILL EVER NEED.”

 - 2 Tablespoons extra virgin olive oil

-- 2 Tablespoons bourbon (I used Maker's Mark)
+- 2 Tablespoons bourbon (I like Maker's Mark)

 - 1 cup chicken broth